 Visit Main Street Overeasy at 9 East Main Street, Bozeman, MT 59715.

 Pro Tip: If you’re visiting Bozeman with a food allergy or dietary restriction, you’ll be glad to know that Main Street Overeasy serves a vegetarian omelet and Benedict as well as gluten-free pancakes.

-Just a few steps down the street from Main Street Overeasy is another delicious breakfast, brunch, or lunch spot in Bozeman: Jam!
-While you can definitely find a few “basic” items on the menu (like the traditional breakfast with two eggs served your way, bacon, hash browns, and toast, or the grilled mahi mahi tacos), what I love best are the unique dishes you won’t find anywhere else.
+Just a few steps down the street from Main Street Overeasy is another delicious breakfast dining experience in Bozeman: Jam!
+While you can definitely find a few “basic” items on the menu (like the traditional breakfast with two eggs served your way, bacon, hash browns, and toast), what I love best are the unique dishes you won’t find anywhere else.

 Pro Tip: Jam! is an incredibly popular breakfast and lunch spot in Downtown Bozeman, so be sure to plan ahead and prepare for a wait when you visit.

-Also located on Main Street is Nova Cafe, another delicious option for breakfast or lunch in Bozeman.
-Supporting local and regional farmers (and organic production practices) as much as possible, the dishes at Nova Cafe are crafted from ingredients like grass-fed beef, organic cheese, locally baked bread made with Montana-grown grains, and locally roasted coffee beans.
-Try the fried green tomato or salmon cake Benedicts for a fresh take on the classic, or the Nova Skosh scramble that folds eggs with smoked salmon, green onions, and cream cheese.
+Also located on Main Street is Nova Café, another delicious option for breakfast or lunch in Bozeman.
+Supporting local and regional farmers (and organic production practices) as much as possible, the dishes at Nova Cafe are crafted from ingredients like organic cheese, locally baked bread made with Montana-grown grains, and hive-to-table raw honey.
+Even the espresso is made from locally roasted coffee beans!
+Try the fried green tomato or smoked salmon cake Benedicts for a fresh take on the classic, or the Nova Skosh scramble that folds eggs with smoked salmon, green onions, and cream cheese.

 4. Pickle Barrel